Argus Leader

 The Argus Leader is the daily newspaper of Sioux Falls, South Dakota.
 It is the largest newspaper by total circulation in South Dakota.

-It is owned by USA Today Co. and part of the USA Today Network.
+It is owned by USA Today Co. and is part of the USA Today Network.

 History

-The Argus Leader traces its history back to 1881 when the weekly Sioux Falls Argus began publication.
-The Argus-Leader (then hyphenated) was the result of the Sioux Falls Argus' merger with the Sioux Falls Leader in 1887.

-The paper was aligned with the Democratic Party until the 1896 election when it switched to the Republican Party and was notably supportive of William McKinley.
-(It is no longer aligned with any political party.)

-Speidel newspapers bought the Argus Leader in 1963.

-In 1977, Gannet purchased Speidel creating one of the largest holding companies of newspapers with 73 papers.
-It was the second-largest newspaper purchase in U.S. history at the time.
+On August 2, 1881, William A. Fulmer relocated the Hamburg Democrat from Iowa to South Dakota and relaunched it as the weekly Sioux Falls Argus.
+That November, Fulmer died at age 29.
+In February 1882, T.S.
+Goddard bought the paper, and then sold it that December to W.S.
+Wynn.

+On March 4, 1885, the Argus expanded from a weekly to a daily.
+In November 1885, Goddard's sons, Walter W. and Paul R., bought the paper from Wynn.
+In 1886, Charles M. Day was hired at the Argus.
+In 1887, the Goddard brothers acquired the Sioux Falls Leader from Robert Buchanan and consolidated with the Argus to form the Argus Leader.
+In 1888, Day succeeded W.W.
+Goddard as editor.

+Day published the paper until his death in 1945.
+He was succeeded by his son Dr. Herbert J. Day.
+In 1951, a fire caused $150,000 worth of damage to the paper's printing plant.
+In 1954, H.J.
+Day died.
+His sister Mrs. Dorothy Day Davenport then took over the Argus Leader and in 1955 sold it to John A. Kennedy Under the name Kraco Enterprises he expanded his media holdings in 1961, acquiring KRGV-TV.
+In 1963, Speidel Newspapers bought the Argus Leader, and in 1976 the company agreed to merge with Gannett.

-In 2021, the paper made the decision to shut down its print production plant in Sioux Falls and consolidate those operations with other Gannett-owned newspapers in Des Moines, Iowa.
-This announcement led to speculation that the Argus Leader building itself may be for sale.
-The following year, the Argus Leader building was sold.
-At the time, the newspaper had an agreement which could be extended to continue occupying part of the building.
+In 2021, the paper's print production plant in Sioux Falls printing plant ceased and production operations were consolidated with other Gannett-owned newspapers in Des Moines, Iowa.
+In March 2022, the Argus Leader moved to a six day printing schedule, eliminating its printed Saturday edition.
+That same year, the Argus Leader sold its office building to local investors.

 In November 2023, the newspaper announced it was moving its newsroom at 200 S. Minnesota Avenue in downtown Sioux Falls after nearly 70 years occupying the same space.
 The team of seven to 10 reporters will join the rest of its distribution team at 710 N. Western Avenue.

 Readership

 The Argus Leader is South Dakota's largest newspaper in total circulation as of 2023.
 The weekday circulation for the newspaper was 23,721 as of October 2017.
 The Sunday edition has a circulation of 32,981 as of October 2017.

 Its website boasts the most traffic and unique visitors in its market, according to Comscore data.
 The company claimed to have over 786,000 unique users visit the site every month in 2018.

-The newspaper publishes an economic weekly, the Sioux Falls Business Journal, as part of its Sunday publication.

 The company estimates that it informs and engages 75% of adults in Sioux Falls MSA in a typical week and 84% over a month across its print and digital brands.